jackjliew/ai-openscale/cloud-alt-setup.md

 Run the following command:

 ```
-ibm-ai-openscale-cli --apikey <Your API key>
+ibm-ai-openscale-cli -a <Your API key>
 ```
 {: codeblock}